 As a result of the Coronavirus outbreak, all Market Theatre events are now cancelled or postponed, and the Theatre will remain closed until further notice.

 In the meantime, The National Theatre is offering a streaming service on YouTube during these difficult times.
-As part of this, one back catalogue National Theatre Live title will be released per week across April and May on the National Theatre YouTube channel.
+As part of this, one back catalogue National Theatre Live title will be released per week on the National Theatre YouTube channel.

 The National Theatre’s Live recording of Fleabag has been released to raise money for charities supporting workers on the front line of the Coronavirus pandemic.
 This initiative is driven by Phoebe Waller-Bridge who, along with Fleabag co-producers DryWrite, Soho Theatre and Annapurna Theatre, have directed that all proceeds will be distributed to the National Emergencies Trust (NET), NHS Charities Together and Acting For Others, as well as the newly-launched Fleabag Support Fund created to help freelancers working in the arts industry.